Nuevo Mirandilla

 Nuevo Mirandilla is a football stadium in Cádiz, Spain.
 The stadium is the home ground of Cádiz CF. The stadium was originally inaugurated as Estadio Ramón de Carranza on 3 September 1955.
 It has since then been completely rebuilt twice.
-With a capacity of 20,724 seats, it is the 24th-largest stadium in Spain and the 5th-largest in Andalusia.
+With a capacity of 20.724 seats, it is the 24th-largest stadium in Spain and the 5th-largest in Andalusia.

 History

+Nuevo Mirandilla stands on the grounds of a former multidisciplinary sports complex where Cádiz CF played known as Campo de Deportes de Mirandilla, in the Mirandilla neighborhood of Cádiz.
+However that old Mirandilla stadium was destroyed in the 1947 Cádiz explosion.
+The club decided to begin construction on a new stadium shortly afterward.
+With a total capacity of 15,000 spectators, the new Mirandilla stadium was built with an oval shape and included a 400-metre athletics track between the pitch and the stands.

+The mayor of Cádiz at the time was José León de Carranza, the longest-serving mayor of the city during the Franco regime.
+His father, Ramón de Carranza y Fernández Reguera, another former mayor of the city, was chosen as the namesake of the stadium.